-Dutch PM cleans up after spilling coffee; Twitterati wonder what would have Indian politicians done
+Dutch PM cleans up after spilling coffee; Twitterati wonder what Indian politicians would have done

 — Coach Vikram (@CoachVikram) June 6, 2018

-While what Rutte did was replete of humility, that people across the world are celebrating it as something incredible shows how we have leaders but could use some more role models.
+While what Rutte did was replete of humility, people across the world celebrating it as something incredible shows how we have leaders but could use some more role models.
 What do you think?
 Let us know in the comments’ section below.

 For all the latest Trending News, download Indian Express App